 Quite a lot, actually.
 The amount of engineering going into SpatialOS outpaces anything I would be able to do alone.
 Leveraging that has made my ambitious game possible.
 The hardest part to replace would be the server load balancing.
 When configured, it can dynamically spread the server load around, so empty game areas aren’t wasting compute time, while denser areas with a lot of players can have multiple server workers close together.
 It's really cool to see the game in action.
 One of my favourite things to do is implement systems myself, but I hit limits for the amount of time I can spend on specific parts of the game, and using tools that someone else is focused on is a huge boost to productivity.

-Server load balancing and data persistence.
+My favourite features are server load balancing and data persistence.
 Writing my own data replication between multiple servers was a nightmare, and SpatialOS handles it natively and well.

 Over time, the workflow for development has become easier.
 Previously, I had to build out the server each time I made a change, but with recent updates, I can now run the server right in Unity.
 This has got my iteration time down to a minute or two, compared to however long it takes for Unity or other server workers to build.
 Also, unlike servers I built before, the development is all in Unity, so I can debug easily, catch errors, and share a lot of code between the client and server.